 Visiting Timings at Taj Mahal

-- Taj Mahal is open from Sunrise to Sunset during operating days.
+- Open from Sunrise to Sunset during operating days.

-- Taj Mahal is closed on Fridays for general viewing.
+- Closed on Fridays for general viewing.
 Remains open on Friday afternoon for people who have to attend the prayers at the Taj Mosque.

 - No cap on the amount of time a tourist can spend inside the main complex within the normal operating hours.